emredeveloper/quick-rag/example/README.md

 Clear examples showing how to use quick-rag with both **Ollama** and **LM Studio**.

-**Using quick-rag v2.0.3+** with batch processing and rate limiting for optimal performance.
+**Using quick-rag v2.4.0+** with robust chunking, rich explanations, and BM25 optimization.

 ## 📚 Examples